EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 Metagenomics run/sample accessions can be switched on by selecting 'Customize' on the results page and checking the appropriate boxes.
-At this time, it is not possible to link directly to the matching sequence from the results table However, in the download tab, the 'Full length FASTA’ link will provide all the matching sequences.
-Alternatively, the sequences are available on our `ftp server <ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database>`_.
+At this time, it is not possible to link directly to the matching sequence from the results table.
+However, in the download tab, the 'Full length FASTA’ link will provide all the matching sequences.
+Alternatively, the sequences are available on our `FTP server <ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database>`_.

 Build process
 """""""""""""